amusecode/amuse/doc/tutorial/gravitational_dynamics_code.rst

                 **keyword_arguments)
             LiteratureReferencesMixIn.__init__(self)

-Upon finishing a script using **SimpleGrav** we will get the following warning:
+Upon finishing a script using ``SimpleGrav`` we will get the following warning:

 .. code-block::
-    /home/martijn/venvs/amuse_dev/amuse/src/amuse/support/literature.py:78: AmuseWarning:
+    /home/.../amuse/src/amuse/support/literature.py:78: AmuseWarning:

     You have used the following codes, which contain literature references: